anoma/anoma/docs/src/explore/design/pos.md

 #### Validator actions

 - *become validator*:
   Any account that is not a validator already and that doesn't have any delegations may request to become a validator.
-It is required to provide a public consensus key and staking reward address.
+It is required to provide a public consensus key.
 For the action applied in epoch `n`, the validator's state will be set to *candidate* for epoch `n + pipeline_length` and the consensus key is set for epoch `n + pipeline_length`.
 - *deactivate*:
   Only a validator whose state at or before the `pipeline_length` offset is *candidate* account may *deactivate*.
 For this action applied in epoch `n`, the validator's account is set to become *inactive* in the epoch `n + pipeline_length`.
 - *reactivate*: